Gordon Hamilton Fairley: Death

+Personal life

 Fairley was married with four children, the youngest of whom was 12 years old when he died.
 Fairley had been offered an appointment as Elizabeth II's personal physician, but had turned it down, preferring to work with the public.

 Legacy

-He is commemorated by a memorial sculpted by Richard Kindersley in the crypt of St Paul's Cathedral which reads: "Gordon Hamilton-Fairley DM FRCP, first professor of medical oncology, 1930-75.
+Fairley is commemorated by a memorial sculpted by Richard Kindersley in the crypt of St Paul's Cathedral which reads: "Gordon Hamilton-Fairley DM FRCP, first professor of medical oncology, 1930-75.
 Killed by a terrorist bomb.
 It matters not how a man dies but how he lives".

 A ward at St Bartholomew's Hospital was named after him.

 The European Society for Medical Oncology awards an annual medal and prize for a contribution to cancer research, named in honour of Fairley.

-In 1982 his widow, Daphne, who was a speech and language therapist, established a specialist therapy school, Fairley House School, as a memorial to Fairley.
+In 1982, his widow, Daphne, who was a speech and language therapist, established a specialist therapy school, Fairley House School, as a memorial to Fairley.
 Originally located in Prince's Gate, since 2005 the school has been located on Lambeth Road.